sebproell/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

    in order to remove the Dirichlet boundary conditions from the fluid (=slave) interface degrees of freedom.

-Create the input file as desribed above.
+Create the input file as described above.
 Start |FOURC| as usual.

 structure split
 ~~~~~~~~~~~~~~~